Cuis-Smalltalk/Learning-Cuis/LayoutTour.md

 We assume you have Cuis set up as per https://github.com/Cuis-Smalltalk/Cuis-Smalltalk-Dev#setting-up-cuis-in-your-machine

-What I do is maintain a Cuis directory where I clone git repositories for all Cuis-Smalltalk-* features.

 OK.
 I am running a Cuis image with a Workspace and have required Feature #'Layout-Edit-Panels.

 Let's create a LayoutMorph to see what it does.